What is a Concussion?

 It is also common for one to be irritable, emotional and have difficulty concentrating after the moment of impact and while recovering.

 How can I tell if a young child is concussed?

 There are other symptoms and signs to look for when an infant, toddler or young child becomes concussed.
-As they may lack the ability to communicate clearly, looking for these symptoms is vital in the correct handling of a child that has sustained head trauma.
+As they may lack the ability to communicate clearly, looking for concussion symptoms is vital in the correct handling of a child that has sustained head trauma.